+This section does not replace the need for you to develop your own plotting tools to suit your needs, which should be not too difficult.
 The model outputs, as well as the results of api interpolations, are written using the netCDF format which can be read by most software with graphical capabilities.
 For a quick inspection of model results (especially for checking model outputs while the model is running), we recommend using ncview; for simple manipulations of netCDF files (e.g. concatenation, difference, extraction, ...), we recommend using commands from the nco package (see chapter 2 for website links).
-Graphical routines based on idl, ferret and grads can be made available upon request (as is, i.e. undocumented yet commented scripts).
+Graphical routines based on idl1, ferret and grads can be made available upon request (as is, i.e. undocumented yet commented scripts).
 Successful reading/plotting of the LMD Martian Mesoscale Model outputs on matlab, octave, idv are also reported.
-It is possible to import the model's outputs to Geographical Information System (GIS) such as arcgis 1.
-Since 2012, we developed our own tool named PLANETOPLOT based on Python.
-More information can be found here: http://www.lmd.jussieu.fr/~aslmd/planetoplot.
+It is possible to import the model's outputs to Geographical Information System (GIS) such as arcgis2.